Understanding Enrollment Types

 - If an employee decides to elect medical coverage after the End All Elections option was applied, the system will create a 2018 enrollment record with the employee’s new adjustment.

-*Advice: We recommend discussing the options, under Ending Plans, with the group in order to determine how to proceed.
+Tip!: We recommend discussing the options, under Ending Plans, with the group in order to determine how to proceed.
 The process should also be communicated with the employees so they are aware of the consequences of not actively making elections in EN.

-*Advice: We recommend using the either the Passive Enroll or End All Elections options.
+Tip!: We recommend using the either the Passive Enroll or End All Elections options.
 We recommend not using the Passive Decline option as it is still a work in progress.
 For updates, we recommend subscribing to our Product News and Updates.

 Some Recommendations for the Client